Cedric-Xuan/Chatbot-Project/README.md

 Our group proposes a Line channel about the **Hong Kong Gourmet Circle**.
-User can gain information about **Hong Kong delicious food** via communicating with our chat bot, including restaurant information (address, menu, picture, and video) and food information (dish name and picture).
+User can gain information about **Hong Kong delicious food** via communicating with our chat bot, including restaurant information (address, menu, picture, and video) and food information (dish name and picture), also, we add web crawler to get latest hot coupons of restaurants.